Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Methodology

 \subsection{The Datasets}

 This work selects eight experimental datasets for investigation, all sourced from prior attempts to engineer/assess a `fibre-coupled semiconductor single-photon source for secure quantum-communication in the 1.3 \si{\um} range' (FI-SEQUR).
-Specifically, they all involve an InGaAs/GaAs epitaxial quantum dot positioned deterministically with respect to the centre of a photonic mesa structure.
+Specifically, they all involve the same transition for the same single InGaAs/GaAs epitaxial quantum dot, which is positioned deterministically with respect to the centre of a photonic mesa structure.
 The growth and deterministic fabrication methods~\cite{sro18, zo19}, as well as the optical setup for assessing SPS quality~\cite{muzo20}, are detailed elsewhere.

+Each dataset, summarised in Table~\ref{Tab:Datasets}, results from a separate experiment where an 80 MHz laser of a fixed output power excites the SPS into emitting a train of photons.
+Here, the excitation is above-band, with the semiconductor laser operating at a wavelength of 805 nm and a pulse length of 50 ps.
+In contrast, many SPS devices reaching state-of-the-art $g^{(2)}(0)$ values~\cite{mita16, hafi18, scjo18} rely on coherent excitation schemes.
+Their trade-off is that the source laser tends to be more complex, both in physical implementation and size, and therefore less practical, e.g.~requiring precise wavelength tuning for each quantum dot and a heavy spectral filtering of laser photons that reduces source brightness.
+However, excitation details are irrelevant to the data augmentation/analysis technique in this paper; only the obtained histogram matters.